zipper555/MobilityModels/README.md

 # MobilityModels
 Graphical representation of mobility models in Python.
+This project was a part of the assignment for the course 'Analysis, Modeling and Simulation of Communication Networks' (EI7450) at Technical University of Munich.

 ## Motivation
 Wireless network simulations often involve movements of entities like,